-SPECIAL NOTE REGARDING FORWARD-LOOKING STATEMENTS
+DISCLOSURE REGARDING FORWARD-LOOKING STATEMENTS

-This prospectus contains forward-looking statements within the meaning of the federal securities laws, which statements involve substantial risks and uncertainties.
+This prospectus contains forward-looking statements within the meaning of Section 27A of the Securities Act and Section 21E of the Exchange Act, which statements involve substantial risks and uncertainties.
 Forward-looking statements generally relate to future events or our future financial or operating performance.
 In some cases, you can identify forward-looking statements because they contain words such as "may," "will," "should," "expects," "plans," "anticipates," "could," "intends," "target," "projects," "contemplates," "believes," "estimates," "predicts," "potential" or "continue" or the negative of these words or other similar terms or expressions that concern our expectations, strategy, plans or intentions.
 Forward-looking statements contained in this prospectus include, but are not limited to, statements about:

-- our future financial performance, including our revenue, costs of revenue and operating expenses; - our ability to achieve and grow profitability; - the sufficiency of our cash, cash equivalents and investments to meet our liquidity needs; - our ability to maintain the security and availability of our platform; - our predictions about industry and market trends; - our ability to successfully expand internationally; - our ability to effectively manage our growth and future expenses; - our estimated total addressable market; - our ability to maintain, protect and enhance our intellectual property, including our AIMEE software platform; - our ability to comply with modified or new laws and regulations applying to our business; - the attraction and retention of qualified employees and key personnel; - our ability to successfully defend litigation brought against us; - the increased expenses associated with being a public company; and - our use of the net proceeds from this offering.
+- our future financial performance, including our revenue, costs of revenue and operating expenses; - our ability to achieve and grow profitability; - the sufficiency of our cash to meet our liquidity needs; - our ability to maintain the security and availability of our technology platform, including our AIMEE (Artificial Intelligence Mohawk e-Commerce Engine) software platform; - our ability to successfully launch new products; - our ability to identify and complete merger and acquisition transactions; - our predictions about industry and market trends; - our ability to successfully expand internationally; - our ability to effectively manage our growth and future expenses; - our estimated total addressable market; - our ability to maintain, protect and enhance our intellectual property, including our AIMEE software platform; - · our ability to comply with modified or new laws and regulations applying to our business; - the attraction and retention of qualified employees and key personnel; - our ability to successfully defend litigation brought against us; - the increased expenses associated with being a public company; and - our use of the net proceeds from this offering.